cosmikwolf/piped_cli_interactive/Readme.md

 - [crossterm](https://crates.io/crates/crossterm): A cornerstone crate that empowers the creation of cross-platform terminal interfaces.

-## Contributing

-Your insights and expertise are welcome!
-Open issues or pull requests if you have enhancements, fixes, or extensions in mind.

 ## License

 This project proudly carries the MIT License.
 Dive into the [LICENSE](LICENSE) file for more details.

 ---

-This README should better reflect the expert nature of the application and provides a direct link to your GitHub repository.